How to make money pet sitting

 Cat in a Flat

-Cat in a Flat is solely for cat sitting, and you can offer to cat sit for a few hours or overnight.
+Want to know how to become a cat sitter?
+Cat in a Flat is the site for you.
+It's solely for cat sitting, and you can offer to cat sit for short periods or overnight.

 You (and the cat) will be fully insured by the website, and you'll be expected to send the owner a picture of their kitty every day.

-Again, it's free to join the site but Cat in a Flat charge a 19% fee to cover insurance and commission.
+It's free to join the site but Cat in a Flat charges a 19% fee to cover insurance and commission.

 -